-Erlotinib is also known by its brand name, Tarceva (pronounced tar-see-vah).
-It is a treatment for:
+Erlotinib is a type of targeted cancer drug, and is also known by its brand name Tarceva (pronounced tar-see-vah).

-How it works
+How erlotinib works

 How you have it

 Erlotinib is a tablet.
 You take it once a day, at least 1 hour before eating, or 2 hours after eating.

 Speak to your pharmacist if you have problems swallowing the tablets.

 Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, no more or less.

 Talk to your healthcare team before you stop taking or miss a dose of a cancer drug.

 You can carry on taking erlotinib for as long as it is still working.